codebylalit/movie-mood-matcher/README.md

 - **Icons:** Heroicons
 - **Build Tool:** Create React App

-## Design System

-The app uses a custom color palette:

-- **Vanilla:** `#FFF3B0` - Background color
-- **Mustard:** `#E09F3E` - Primary accent
-- **Dark Slate:** `#335C67` - Text and borders
-- **Red Brick:** `#9E2A2B` - Error states

-## 🔧 Key Features Explained

-### URL Shortening

-- Validates URLs and automatically adds `https://` if missing
-- Generates unique 6-character IDs for short URLs
-- Stores data locally using LocalForage

-### QR Code Generation

-- Automatically generates QR codes for each shortened URL
-- Responsive sizing based on screen size
-- Downloadable as PNG images

-### Link Management

-- View all shortened URLs in one place
-- Track click counts for each link
-- Delete unwanted links
-- Copy links to clipboard with one click

-### Privacy-First Approach

-- All data stored locally in your browser
-- No server-side storage of your URLs
-- No tracking or analytics

-## 📱 Responsive Design

-The app is fully responsive with:

-- Mobile-first design approach
-- Adaptive font sizing
-- Responsive QR code sizing
-- Touch-friendly interface

 ## 🚀 Deployment

 The app can be deployed to any static hosting service: